Life after surgery

 - The medical team caring for you wants you to have progress.
 Stay in touch with the team, and they will work to ensure that you are taken care of.

-- After surgery, you will have an appointment with your surgeon that occurs anywhere from 10 to 14 days later.
+- You will have to make an appointment with your surgeon that occurs anywhere from 10 to 14 days after surgery.
+If the appointment was not already done, please call Dr. Mailapur’s office.

 - You will keep seeing your surgeon periodically after that first follow-up appointment.

-- You will likely be seen three months after your surgery, then six months, then nine months, at 12 months, and then at 18 months.
+- You will likely be seen three months, six months, nine months, 12 months, and 18 months after your surgery.
 You will need to be seen once a year after that.

-- If you have any concerns in between those appointments, call the surgeon’s office.
+- If you have any concerns in between those appointments, call Dr. Mailapur’s office.

-- Stay in contact with your primary care physician as well, and reach out to him if you have medical concerns.
-After your discharge from the hospital, you should see him about two to three days later, as you may need your regular medications adjusted.
+- Stay in contact with your primary care physician as well, and reach out to them if you have medical concerns.
+After your discharge from the hospital, you should see your primary care physician about two to three days later, as you may need your regular medications adjusted.

 Specific Recovery Instructions

 Once you are at home, there are several things that will happen to you.
 At home, take things easy as you begin to heal.
 You are recovering from major surgery, as well as some weight loss during this period.
-You will have your activity restricted and will have to put off any strenuous activities for at least three and as many as six weeks after your surgery.
+You will have your activity restricted and will have to put off any strenuous activities for at least three weeks after your surgery.
 You can walk around and do light chores around the house if you can tolerate them.

 In the first few weeks after the surgery, you might experience weakness and get tired more easily after doing activities.
 But it’s better to be as active as you can.

 Short and frequent walks are often tolerated better than fewer, longer walks that will fatigue you.
 Get up and walk, but increase the distance of your walking gradually.
 The more active you are, the better.
 Activity will help with your recovery and give you much more energy.
 Keep walking four or more times every day so that the combination of your walks gives you about 30 to 45 minutes of walking each day at the six-week mark.
-When you have your six-week appointment, you should regularly be walking about two miles every day or even more, unless you are having joint problems.
 If you do, going to water exercises is an excellent way to stay active.
 It’s safe to start water exercise for about three weeks post-op.

-In the first weeks after your surgery, you may be nauseated, weak, fatigued, or vomiting.
+In the first weeks after your surgery, you may have nausea, weakness, fatigue, or vomiting.
 Be sure to stay hydrated by taking small sips of fluid when you can.
 It’s recommended to take in about 1.5 to 2 liters of fluid every day.

 Keep traveling for short distances when you feel up to doing so.
 However, you cannot drive until you have finished your pain medicine.
-This is usually about a week after your surgery.
+This is usually about 3-7 days after your surgery.

 Avoid sitting still or standing still for long periods of time.
 It would help if you changed your positioning often while you are sitting, and instead of standing still, walk around.
 This will give you a lower risk of developing blood clots in your legs.